 An Omaha wrongful death lawyer could help surviving family members pursue wrongful death cases against private citizens, corporations, and insurance companies.
-The experienced injury lawyers at our firm handle every case with compassion and determination, and they will work to collect the full compensation needed to protect your family’s financial future.
+The experienced injury lawyers at Berry Law handle every case with compassion and determination, and they will work to collect the full compensation needed to protect your family’s financial future.

 Who Can File a Wrongful Death Claim in Omaha?